OReillyBleAndroidArduino/Chapter03/README.md

 ========================================================

-Thees is the **complete downloadable code examples** from my book, _Bluetooth Low Energy with Android and Arduino_ (<url>).
+These are **complete downloadable code examples** from my book, _Bluetooth Low Energy with Android and Arduino_ (<url>).
 The book teaches how to make Bluetooth Low Energy devices talk using Arduino in Java and Android in C++.

 This chapter teaches:
 * Arduino: Talk to the Serial console